Getting things wrong

 In general, you should try and assist the HMRC officers as much as possible.
 This will typically make their visit a shorter, more pleasant experience for all parties and if the worst happens and some error is discovered, minimise the penalty level.
 In a similar vein, if your preparation has highlighted any problems or mistakes, let the officers know.
 They will be more sympathetic, and you are far less likely to have to pay any penalties.

-If it looks like a penalty may be in point but you have made a genuine mistake and are willing to meet conditions aimed at avoiding further inaccuracies in future, you may be interested to know that, HMRC can suspend the penalty.
+If it looks like a penalty may be in point but you have made a genuine mistake and are willing to meet conditions aimed at avoiding further inaccuracies in future, HMRC can suspend the penalty as discussed above.
 Find out more about this in HMRC’s factsheet.

 In an ideal world, you would not need to correct errors, but occasionally even the most diligent employers will forget to process something or deal with something incorrectly.
 Whatever the reason, and even if you will get a penalty anyway, you must try and correct the mistake so that HMRC have payroll information and figures that are accurate.